chesslablab/chess-data/README.md

 Here is the list of chess rules to be added:

-- When castling kings, make sure that the castling rook exists
+- When castling kings, make sure that the squares where the king passes are not threatened
+- Add _en passant_ capture rule